-Another part of the forest Enter AMIENS, JAQUES, and OTHERS SONG AMIENS Under the greenwood tree Who loves to lie with me, And turn his merry note Unto the sweet bird's throat, Come hither, come hither, come hither.
+Enter AMIENS, JAQUES, and others

+SONG.
+AMIENS

+Under the greenwood tree

+Who loves to lie with me,

+And turn his merry note

+Unto the sweet bird's throat,

+Come hither, come hither, come hither:

-Here shall he see No enemy But winter and rough weather.
+Here shall he see No enemy

+But winter and rough weather.

+JAQUES

-JAQUES More, more, I prithee, more.
+More, more, I prithee, more.
+AMIENS

-AMIENS It will make you melancholy, Monsieur Jaques.
+It will make you melancholy, Monsieur Jaques.
+JAQUES

-JAQUES I thank it.
+I thank it.
 More, I prithee, more.
-I can suck melancholy out of a song, as a weasel sucks eggs.
+I can suck

+melancholy out of a song, as a weasel sucks eggs.
 More, I prithee, more.
+AMIENS

-AMIENS My voice is ragged; I know I cannot please you.
+My voice is ragged: I know I cannot please you.
+JAQUES

-JAQUES I do not desire you to please me; I do desire you to sing.
+I do not desire you to please me; I do desire you to sing.
+Come, more; another stanzo: call you 'em stanzos?
+AMIENS

-Come, more; another stanzo.
-Call you 'em stanzos?
-AMIENS What you will, Monsieur Jaques.
+What you will, Monsieur Jaques.
+JAQUES

-JAQUES Nay, I care not for their names; they owe me nothing.
+Nay, I care not for their names; they owe me nothing.
 Will you sing?

-AMIENS More at your request than to please myself.
+More at your request than to please myself.
+JAQUES

-JAQUES Well then, if ever I thank any man, I'll thank you; but that they call compliment is like th' encounter of two dog-apes; and when a man thanks me heartily, methinks have given him a penny, and he renders me the beggarly thanks.
+Well then, if ever I thank any man, I'll thank you; but that they call compliment is like the encounter of two dog-apes, and when a man thanks me heartily, methinks I have given him a penny and he renders me the beggarly thanks.
 Come, sing; and you that will not, hold your tongues.

-AMIENS Well, I'll end the song.
-Sirs, cover the while; the Duke will drink under this tree.
+Well, I'll end the song.
+Sirs, cover the while; the duke will drink under this tree.
 He hath been all this day to look you.

-JAQUES And I have been all this day to avoid him.
-He is to disputable for my company.
-I think of as many matters as he; but I give heaven thanks, and make no boast of them.
+And I have been all this day to avoid him.
+He is too disputable for my company: I think of as many matters as he, but I give heaven thanks and make no boast of them.
 Come, warble, come.

-SONG
+SONG.